denten-books/plain-text/2-surface.md

 to stop and erase every mistake, the copy reads.
 But with IBM MT/ST it is possible to to "backspace, retype, and keep going."
-The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@aba 1966, 998].
+The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@association_aba_1976, 998].
 But just as it was with Mark III, the data stored on the magnetic tape was absolutely invisible to the typist.
 At the time, the only way to verify the magnetic inscription was to print it out.

 What was gained in the freeing of text from the confines of immutable media like ink and paper, was gotten at the price of legibility.
 Encoding used by